scvalex/Super-Max/README.md

 > A catch-all for game-related projects

-blind-horror
+spellslinger
 ------------

-An in-development horror-survival fantasy game.
+An in-development game featuring wizards, spells, and monsters.
 This is the focus of current efforts.

 old_2012
 --------